dttruong/portfolio/README.md

 # Description
-This is a starter template with KoaJS, PostgreSQL, Materialize, Font-Awesome, and Gulp
+This is my portfolio and this was built with KoaJS, PostgreSQL, Materialize, Font-Awesome, and Gulp

 # Getting Started